afuous/morchat/README.md

 The server configuration file is `server/config.json` and is automatically generated after running the server once.
 - `sessionSecret`: Change this to a random string and keep it secret.
-- `host`: The host visitors will be visiting in their browser.
-Necessary for cookie purposes.
+- `host`: The host visitors will be visiting in their browser, for cookie purposes.
+Probably best to keep this empty.
 - `dbHost`, `dbPort`, `dbName`: To specify the location of the mongodb server.
+- `fcmServerKey`: See push notifications below.
+Keeping this empty is fine but there will be no push notifications.

 The web client configuration file is `web/src/config.json` and is automatically generated after running npm install in `web`.
 - `imgurClientId`: Change this to your Imgur API client id if you want to integrate Imgur uploads to the chat.